api3dao/vitepress-docs/docs/reference/airnode/latest/understand/index.md

 # {{$frontmatter.title}}

 Learn how an Airnode is constructed.
-But first, see the [Quick Start](/guides/airnode/) demos to get a simple understanding of an Airnode deployment.
-The demos
-[Quick Deploy AWS](/guides/airnode/quick-start-aws/) and [Quick Deploy GCP](/guides/airnode/quick-start-gcp/) each have preconfigured downloadable project folders with files for a typical deployment.
+But first, see the quick start guides to get a simple understanding of an Airnode deployment.
+The demos [Quick Deploy AWS](/guides/airnode/quick-start-aws/) and [Quick Deploy GCP](/guides/airnode/quick-start-gcp/) each have preconfigured downloadable project folders with files for a typical deployment.
 This guide